 Annual Field-Specific Crop Nutrient Budget

-The Permittee must develop a field-specific nutrient budget for each land application field they will control and plan to apply manure, litter, process wastewater, or other organic by-products.
-The permittee shall ensure that plant-available nutrients do not exceed nutrients required to reach crop’s estimated yield.
-The yearly nutrient budget determines the maximum amount of nitrogen and phosphorus that may be land applied to the field.
+The Permittee must develop a field-specific nutrient budget for each land application field they will control and plan to apply manure, litter, or process wastewater.
+The permittee shall ensure that plant-available nutrients on the land application field do not exceed nutrients, including nitrogen and phosphorus, required to reach crop’s estimated yield.
+The yearly nutrient budget determines the maximum amount of nitrogen and phosphorus that may be land applied to the field to meet this requirement.

 Annual nutrient budgets must be developed before the first land application of the growing season, and should be developed to cover the entire growing season (annual and double crop until final harvest).
 If the Permittee makes changes to their annual nutrient budget for a land application field they must update the nutrient budget to reflect the changes.
 The yearly nutrient budget must include: